Nyungnay Purifying Ritual Practice

 Everyone is welcome to join us for this special retreat.

-It is necessary to take Mahayana Precepts each morning at 6.30am to be able to engage in retreat sessions. (this does not include the Offering to the Spiritaul Guide puja on Saturday evening.)
+It is necessary to take Mahayana Precepts each morning at 6.30am to be able to engage in retreat sessions*

 THE VENUE